KevFan/gym2-node-summer-project/README.md

 ```
 Alternative for the deployed version, you can visit <https://node-gym-summer.glitch.me/>

-The above user and trainer accounts should also work for the deployed version, assuming none of the preloaded user accounts has been deleted.
+The above user and trainer accounts should also work for the deployed version, assuming none of the preloaded user/trainer accounts has been deleted.

 ### Feature List:
 * Class Scheduling